Campanile di Giotto, Florence

 The Campanile di Giotto is the Florence Cathedral bell tower.
 It was built during the fourteenth century by Giotto and Andrea Pisano.

 The Campanile di Giotto is the elegant bell tower of the Florence Cathedral.
-It is considered one of the most beautiful spires in Italy thanks to its harmonious colouring and its sculptural decorations.
-The tower is made of white, green and red marble, similar to the Cathedral.
+It's considered one of the most beautiful spires in Italy thanks to its harmonious coloring and its sculptural decorations.
+The tower is made of white, green, and red marble, similar to the Cathedral.

 Facts about the Campanile

 The construction of the belfry began in 1334 and three years later the architect Giotto di Bondone passed away, not living to see his construction finished.
 Following his death, the bell tower was completed by Andrea Pisano in 1359.

 The lower floor of the tower is decorated with 54 bas-reliefs and the top part of the belfry has numerous alcoves adorned with statues of saints and prophets.
 All the statues are copies, but you can see the originals in the Museo dell’ Opera del Duomo.